 An erection is the result of excess blood flow into the penis.
 Blood flow is generally stimulated by sexual thoughts or through direct contact with the penis.
 Sexual excitation in a man can cause the muscles of the penis to relax.
 This relaxation allows more blood to flow through the penile arteries.
 This blood fills two chambers inside the penis called the corpora cavernosa.
 As the chambers load up with blood, the penis becomes inflexible.
 An erection might close when the muscles contract and the accumulated blood flows through the penile veins.
 Erectile dysfunction can happen because of problems at any stage of the erection process.
 For example, the penile arteries might be too damaged to open legitimately and allow blood inside the penis.

-You may have erectile dysfunction if you routinely have:
+An individual may have erectile dysfunction if they feel:

-If you have any of the above symptoms, please talk to your doctor, particularly if they have lasted for at least two months.
-The doctor will identify the cause of your sexual issue and treat it appropriately.
+If an individual has any of the above symptoms can talk to the doctor, particularly if they have lasted for at least two months.
+The doctor will identify the cause of the sexual issue and treat it appropriately.

 The following conditions are the other sexual disorders related to erectile dysfunction:

 Premature ejaculation (when the semen ejaculates sooner during sex).

 Delayed ejaculation (when an individual takes a long time to reach sexual climax).

 Anorgasmia is an inability to accomplish climax after adequate stimulation.

 How Does Age Affect the Occurrence of Erectile Dysfunction?